 The second prudential indicator is the Council's Capital Financing Requirement (CFR).
 The CFR is simply the total historic outstanding capital expenditure which has not yet been paid for from either revenue or capital resources.
 It is essentially a measure of the Council's underlying borrowing need.
-Any capital expenditure above, which has not immediately been paid for through a revenue or capital resource, will increase the CFR.
+Any capital expenditure above, which has not immediately been paid for, will increase the CFR.